- Contents

 the value is in the range of -Infinity to 0 (0 is considered both a negative and a positive number) |

-method in its implementation.
-The statement myTest.expectNegativeNumber (value)
+The expectNegativeNumber method uses the expectNumberInRange method in its implementation.
+The statement myTest.expectNegativeNumber (value) would be equivalent to the statement myTest.expectNumberInRange (-Infinity,0,value).

 EXAMPLE